Home | Volume 16 | Article number 10

 Rupert Ndubuisi Chima1, Okorie Chinedum Anya2,&, Iseko Iyoko Iseko1, Henry Rotimi Solanke3, Olusayo Atilola Oketokun4, Andrew Kamsoko Ndakotsu5, Chidera Precious Chukwuneta6, Akuchi Nwakego-Chiamaka Okafor7, Adah David Adugba8, Ijedimma Waliwe Okafor9, Amarachi Godswill Ali-Okoro10

-1Cardiocare Multi-specialty Hospital, Garki Area 11, Abuja, Nigeria, 2Primecare Hospital, Garki Area 8, Abuja, Nigeria, 3Sensei Ag Aldergrove, British Columbia, Canada, 4Vinnytsia National Pirogov Medical University, Vinnytsia Oblast, Ukraine, 5Medstar Union Memorial Hospital, Baltimore, USA, 6Chukwuemeka Odumegwu Ojukwu University, Awka, Anambra State, Nigeria, 7Alex Ekwueme Federal University Teaching Hospital, Abakaliki, Ebonyi State, Nigeria, 8Yanqul Health Center, Ad Dhahirah Governorate, Oman, 9Ebonyi State University College of Health Sciences, Abakaliki, Eboni State, Nigeria, 10King Khalid General Hospital, Hafar Al Batin, Kingdom of Saudi Arabia
+1Cardiocare Multi-speciality Hospital, Garki Area 11, Abuja, Nigeria, 2Primecare Hospital, Garki Area 8, Abuja, Nigeria, 3Sensei Ag Aldergrove, British Columbia, Canada, 4Vinnytsia National Pirogov Medical University, Vinnytsia Oblast, Ukraine, 5Medstar Union Memorial Hospital, Baltimore, USA, 6Chukwuemeka Odumegwu Ojukwu University, Awka, Anambra State, Nigeria, 7Alex Ekwueme Federal University Teaching Hospital, Abakaliki, Ebonyi State, Nigeria, 8Yanqul Health Center, Ad Dhahirah Governorate, Oman, 9Ebonyi State University College of Health Sciences, Abakaliki, Ebonyi State, Nigeria, 10King Khalid General Hospital, Hafar Al Batin, Kingdom of Saudi Arabia

 &Corresponding author